 Pedagogical approaches to organ playing.
-Required for undergraduate Organ Performance majors.
+Required for undergraduate Organ Performance majors; others may elect the course by permission of the instructor.

 OR621 French Classical Organ Literature (3)

 Study and research of the style, performance practice and interpretation of French organ music of the 16th, 17th, and 18th centuries, including Titelouze, Couperin, deGrigny, Clérambault, d'Aquin, and others.
 Coordinated study of the organs of Barbier, the Langheduls, Carlier, the Thierrys, the Cliquots, and others of the period.
 Pre- or corequisites: MH631, OR433.